gar/treasure-hunt/README.md

 # Treasure Hunt Game for CoderDojo

-Take from NoStarch book, "JavaScript for Kids" by Nick Morgan.
+Taken from NoStarch book, "JavaScript for Kids" by Nick Morgan.

 ## Step 1 Start